meshcloud/meshcloud-docs/docs/meshstack.building-pipeline-integration.md

 ### Building Block Run and Steps

-In meshStack the execution of a Building Block is called a **run**.
-A single run can have multiple **steps**.
+In meshStack the execution of a Building Block from beginning till end is called a **run**.
+A run can have multiple **steps**.
 You have complete freedom about the granularity of information you share with your users.

 We have issued API documentation [here](./apis.index.md).